LuckierDodge/dockerfiles/README.md

 # How Do?

-Make sure you've installed Docker and Docker Compose, then run `docker-compose up`.
+Make sure you've installed Docker and Docker Compose, then run `docker-compose up -d`.
 Boom, done.

 # Looking for More?